Corrective Jaw Surgery (Orthognathic surgery)

 - Breathing problems

-Dr. Goeckerman use advanced computer techniques and three-dimensional models to show you how your surgery will be done.
-Comprehensive facial radiographs and video stills can be utilized to show help you understand how your bite will be improved and even give you some idea of how you could look after surgery.
+Dr. Goeckermann uses advanced computer techniques and three-dimensional models to illustrate how your surgery will be done.
+Comprehensive facial radiographs and video stills can be utilized to help you understand how your bite will be improved and even give you some idea of how you could look after surgery.